Stenstromen/grumpypgp/README.md

 # GrumpyPGP

+React Native app for sending encrypted messages using PGP.

+The lack of a good PGP app for iOS makes the cat grumpy.

+*PGP is a standard for encrypting messages using public key cryptography.
+It's a great way to send secure messages to people without having to worry about the security of the channel you're using to send the message.
+It's also a great way to store encrypted messages in a database, since the messages can only be decrypted by the intended recipient.*

 ## Light Mode Palette

 * Warm Gray (Lighter): #C0BEBD - A lighter, softer gray for a gentle feel.